 - (1) The sphere of secondary insight from path [achievement] defeats the evil mara by lessening the sensual desire over the mind and form. - (2) The sphere of secondary insight from path [achievement] defeats the evil mara by lessening the mental irritation over the mind and form. - (3) The sphere of primary insight from path [achievement] defeats the evil mara by lessening the sensual indulgence over the mind and form.

-The Evil Mara(s) Within the Refined Sagadagami Dhammakaya Calms Down achievement.
-The two Dhamma spheres which arise for the Sotapanna body will also arise for the Sagadagami body as follows:
+The Evil Mara(s) Within the Refined Sagadagami Dhammakaya Calms Down

 (The Fruition of Sagadagami Dhammakaya)